atroutt/android-beginners/AndroidBeginnerFirstApp/README.md

 # Android Beginners First App

-This is the source for app used in the [Android Beginners @ Girl Develop It Philly](http://atroutt.github.io/android-beginners) class.
+This is the source for app used in the class.
+A completed version of the app can be found at [https://github.com/atroutt/AndroidBeginnerFirstApp](https://github.com/atroutt/AndroidBeginnerFirstApp)

 # Running the App